-The small community of Alter do Chao lies on the bank of the River Tapajos and is around twenty mile upstream of Santarem.
-Until the 18th century the village was inhabited mostly by the Boraris people who lived principally by fishing, today the 1298 citizens still depend on fishing, but have added handicrafts and tourism… Continue Reading
+29th January 2020 The small community of Alter do Chão lies on the banks of the River Tapajós, around twenty miles upstream of Santarém.
+Until the 18th century, the village was inhabited mostly by the Borari people, who lived primarily by fishing.
+Today, its 1,298 residents still rely on fishing but have also embraced handicrafts… Continue Reading

 Monthly Archive: Jan 2020